 Fun with TextExpander Macros: The Tab key

-TextExpander supports a variety of “macros,” short codes that can insert bits of information like today’s date, text from your clipboard, text from other snippets, and more.
-But TextExpander macros can also perform actions, such as pressing the Return key or placing your cursor in a specific part of an expanded snippet.
+TextExpander supports a variety of macros – shortcodes that insert bits of information such as date, text from your clipboard, text from other snippets, and more.
+TextExpander macros also perform actions, such as pressing the Return key or placing your cursor in a specific part of an expanded snippet.

 Let’s say you regularly send your boss an email with status updates on various projects.
 For the sake of this example, maybe you generally use the same subject line and email structure, filling in the blanks with any changes.
 This is a perfect job for TextExpander and the Tab macro.